StephenHassall/unicode-case/readme.md

 ## Notes

-There are some characters that are called lower case but have no upper case version.
+- There are some characters that are called lower case but have no upper case version.
 These are not included in the functions.
 For example, calling `uncode_case_is_lower` on one of these characters will return false, even though they are technically lower case.
+- There are two lists.
+The lower to upper case which is ordered by the lower case character.
+The upper to lower case which is ordered by the upper case character.